 Where Will I live?

 Fellows live in a communal house in Berkeley one mile from the farm, which we call Beit Adamah.
 Rooms are doubles and triples.
 Rent, food and utilities are covered by the Fellowship.
 Fellows are responsible for general house maintenance and cleanliness.

 Do We Have Time Off?

 Urban Adamah is a very intense program.
 Hours are long and fellows are expected to be at all activities, unless there is a health issue or family emergency that prevents attendance.
 Time off is scheduled each week during Shabbat, which is from Friday at 5 p.m. to Sunday.
-Sunday start times vary, ranging from starting at 9 a.m. to as late as 1 p.m.
-However, there are sometimes events and special occasions on the farm during that time that fellows are required to help run and attend.
+Sunday start times vary, ranging from 9 a.m. to as late as 1 p.m.
+There are also occasional special events on the farm on Friday or Saturday nights that fellows are sometimes required to help run.
 Approximately every other Sunday is also a full day off.
-Additionally, we schedule one night off per week, starting with the dinner break.
+Additionally, we schedule one night off mid-week, starting with the dinner break at 5:00 pm.

 Do I Need Farming Experience or Jewish Knowledge?

 You do not need any farming experience or Jewish knowledge to participate in the program.
 We are looking for individuals who are open, positive, excited to go “all in,” who are interested in using the tools of Jewish tradition to lead more intentional, connected and compassionate lives, and who will most likely leverage the experience to make positive social change inside and outside the Jewish community.

 Where Will I Work My Internship Hours?